INSPIRATION AND SUPPORT FROM THE HEART OF THE BRITISH CLOTH INDUSTRY

 With a wealth of useful contacts and a reputation second to none he drew up a list of people who would be willing to speak to us about our scheme and give us an idea of what would be involved in such a project.
 So, with Anne busy with her own commitments, Faith and I set off for Huddersfield and Bradford in April 2012 for a fact-finding mission about textiles.

 Our first visit was to the weaving mill of Chris Antich (Antich & Sons Ltd), a building the size of three football pitches.
-It didn’t take long for Faith and me to realise that our talk of a “weaving industry” on the Marsh was just not feasible.
 Employing 70 people, using industrial weaving machines from Germany, and with an output of approximately 40,000 metres of cloth a week this was on an industrial scale we had no knowledge of.
 However, Chris proved to be a tower of strength in terms of advice and encouragement as things moved on.

 The next stop was a visit to Bradford to meet Martin Curtis, Director of Curtis Wool Direct Ltd. who own Haworth Scouring Co., the largest wool processing plant of its type in the world.
 It was thrilling to spend time in his plant, watching the transformation of dirty fleeces full of muck and barbed wire into a virgin and smooth “top”, ready to be spun into whatever result was required.